pietrop/rake_markdown_writing/README.markdown

 Using `doc_style/reference.docx` you can specify the style of the word document.

 And you can also add images...

+## Setup
+what you need to install

+- pandoc
+	does the converison markdown -> pdf/word
+- ruby
+	to run the rake file(?)

+Optional

+- zotero(firefox plugin)
+	to generate `bibtext` files.
+- sublime text
+	to write markdown with sytax hilight and get live preview(needs plugins)

 ## project file structure